python-parsy/parsy/docs/methods_and_combinators.rst

    .. function:: many()

-      Returns a parser that expects ``parser`` 0 or more times, and produces a list of the results.
+      Returns a parser that expects the initial parser 0 or more times, and produces a list of the results.
 Note that this parser does not fail if nothing matches, but instead consumes nothing and produces an empty list.

       .. code:: python